smart-edge-open/specs/doc/enhanced-platform-awareness/openness-fpga.md

 openness      syslog-ng-br92z                           1/1     Running   0          3d18h
 ```

-### FPGA Programming and telemetry on OpenNESS Network Edge
+### FPGA programming and telemetry on OpenNESS Network Edge
-In order to program the FPGA factory image (One Time Secure Upgrade) or the user image (5GN FEC vRAN) of the PAC N3000 via OPAE a `kubectl` plugin for K8s is provided.
+To program the FPGA factory image (one-time secure upgrade) or the user image (5GN FEC vRAN) of the Intel® FPGA PAC N3000 via OPAE a `kubectl` plugin for K8s is provided.
 The plugin also allows for obtaining basic FPGA telemetry.
-This plugin will deploy K8s jobs which will run to completion on desired host and display the logs/output of the command.
+This plugin will deploy K8s jobs that run to completion on the desired host and display the logs/output of the command.

-The following are the operations supported by the `kubectl rsu` K8s plugin, to be run from the Edge Controller:
+The following are the operations supported by the `kubectl rsu` K8s plugin.
+They are run from the Edge Controller:

-1. To display currently supported capabilities and information on how to use them:
+1. To display currently supported capabilities and information on how to use them, run:

 ```
 kubectl rsu -h
 ```
-2. To run One Time Secure Upgrade of the factory image run:
+2. To run one time secure upgrade of the factory image, run:
 ```
 kubectl rsu flash -n <hostname>
 ```
-3. To display information about RSU supported devices that can be used to program the FPGA, and list FPGA user images available on the host run:
+3. To display information about RSU supported devices that can be used to program the FPGA, and to list FPGA user images available on the host, run:
 ```
 kubectl rsu discover -n <hostname>
 ```
-4. To copy and sign a user image to desired platform, run the following (to obtain a user FPGA image for 5GNR vRAN (i.e ldpc5g_2x2x25g) please contact your Intel Representative) to copy an already signed image add `--no-sign` to the command:
+4. To copy and sign a user image to the desired platform, run the following command to copy an already signed image add `--no-sign` to the command:
+To obtain a user FPGA image for 5GNR vRAN such as `ldpc5g_2x2x25g`, contact your Intel Representative.
 ```
 kubectl rsu load -f </path/to/image.bin> -n <hostname>
 ```
-5. To program the FPGA with user image (vRAN for 5GNR) run:
+5. To program the FPGA with user image (vRAN for 5GNR), run:
 ```
 kubectl rsu program -f <signed_RTL_image> -n <hostname> -d <RSU_PCI_bus_function_id>
 ```
-6. To obtain basic telemetry, such as temperature, power usage and FPGA image information run:
+6. To obtain basic telemetry (temperature, power usage, and FPGA image information, etc.), run:
 ```
 kubectl rsu get temp  -n <hostname>
 kubectl rsu get power  -n <hostname>